skip to content

 Situational Exposure Information Sheet (health.wa.gov.au)

-While you are exploring ways of reducing your anxiety it can be very helpful to look after yourself more generally.
-This places you in the best position possible to manage the uncomfortable feelings that anxiety gives rise to.
+While you are exploring ways of reducing your anxiety it can be helpful to look after yourself more generally.
+This will place you in the best position possible to manage the uncomfortable feelings that anxiety gives rise to.

-- Looking after your physical health by eating well; exercising regularly - a 20 min brisk walk for example
+• Look after your physical health by eating well; exercising regularly - a 20 min brisk walk for example.

 Experiment with more objective ways of thinking.